phreaknik/phonon-network/README.md

 Here we generate an "identity" key pair, which is used to identify the card. `crypto.random.generateData` uses the card's PUF (entropy) to create a random private key, which fills in the key pair objects.

 At this point, the card is **initialized**.
-While there are other key pairs (related to holding crypto assets), the only one needed for Phonon is the identity key.
+While other key pairs (related to holding crypto assets) may be added later, the only one needed for Phonon is the identity key, which cannot be changed once it is initialized.

 ## Proving Identity